Allfeat/docs/docs/smart-contracts/developing.md

 You can then check your contract has been deployed on the [EVM explorer](https://evm.allfeat.com/).

+If you have any troubles deploying your contract, we suggest you check [Foundry's documentation](https://book.getfoundry.sh/forge/deploying) or reach out to the [Allfeat youtube tutorial](https://www.youtube.com/watch?v=oxr3fZqrnpg).
+You can also reach us by joining our [Discord server](https://discord.allfeat.com/).

 Now, you're ready to deploy your smart contracts on the `Allfeat` blockchain using `Foundry` !

-If you have any troubles deploying your contract, we suggest you check [Foundry's documentation](https://book.getfoundry.sh/forge/deploying) or reach out to the [Allfeat youtube tutorial](https://www.youtube.com/watch?v=oxr3fZqrnpg).